spiermar/getvector.io/_docs/creating-widgets.md

 }
 ```

-This polls nfs4.client metrics, assuming a cumulative value and reusing the MultipleCumulativeMetricTimeSeriesDataModel data model.
+This polls the nfs4.client metric, assuming a cumulative value and reusing the MultipleCumulativeMetricTimeSeriesDataModel data model.